an3urysm/live-share/docs/quick-start-join.md

 You should be notified that your browser wants to launching your Visual Studio Live Share enabled tool and if you accept it the IDE/editor will launch and automatically start the process of joining the collaboration session.

 > **Troubleshooting Tip:** When using VS Code, be sure you've **started the tool at least once** after installing Visual Studio Live Share before opening/re-opening the invite page.
 Still having trouble?
-See [manually joining](collab-session.md#manually-joining) in our docs.
+See [join manually](collab-session.md#join-manually) for details.

 ### 4. Sign in from within your IDE/editor